hbibadslogs/Game_Panel/README.md

 free, open-source game server management panel built with PHP, React, and Go.
-Designed with security in mind, Pterodactyl runs all game servers in isolated Docker containers while exposing a beautiful and intuitive UI to end users.
+Designed with security in mind,panel runs all game servers in isolated Docker containers while exposing a beautiful and intuitive UI to end users.

 Pterodactyl Panel

-Pterodactyl® is a free, open-source game server management panel built with PHP, React, and Go.
-Designed with security in mind, Pterodactyl runs all game servers in isolated Docker containers while exposing a beautiful and intuitive UI to end users.
+panel is a free, open-source game server management panel built with PHP, React, and Go.
+Designed with security in mind, panel runs all game servers in isolated Docker containers while exposing a beautiful and intuitive UI to end users.
 Stop settling for less.
 Make game servers a first class citizen on your platform.

 Supported Games

-Pterodactyl supports a wide variety of games by utilizing Docker containers to isolate each instance.
+panel supports a wide variety of games by utilizing Docker containers to isolate each instance.
 This gives you the power to run game servers without bloating machines with a host of additional dependencies.
 Some of our core supported games include:
 * Minecraft — including Paper, Sponge, Bungeecord, Waterfall, and more
 * Rust